tkiddleYoobic/stencil-event-bug/readme.md

 npm start
 ```

+## N.B: Sometimes the repo will show an error in a browser, wait for the build to finish and refresh the page.

 There are two buttons in the `event-component` which each trigger an event.
 The listener component counts the clicks on the two buttons using two different listener methods.
 The first method, named the old method:
 ```
 @Listen('oldMethod')